Hook formulas for skew shapes III. Multivariate and product formulas: Excited diagrams and Schubert polynomials

 \subsection{$321$-avoiding permutations}

 Recall from Section~\ref{sec:perms} that the diagram of a $321$-avoiding permutation is, up to removing empty rows and columns and flipping columns, the diagram of a skew shape $\lambda/\mu$.
-By Theorem~\ref{thm:shape2perm} from \cite{BJS} we can realize every skew shape $\lambda/\mu$ as the diagram of the $321$-avoiding permutation given by the reduced word $\rw(\lambda/\mu)$.
+By Theorem~\ref{thm:shape2perm}(stating \cite[Prop 2.2]{BJS}) we can realize every skew shape $\lambda/\mu$ as the diagram of the $321$-avoiding permutation given by the reduced word $\rw(\lambda/\mu)$.
 The map from shapes to permutations is outlined in Section~\ref{sec:perms}.

 \begin{thm} Let $w$ be a $321$-avoiding permutation.
 Then its diagram gives a skew shape~$\lambda/\mu$.
-Conversely, every skew shape $\lambda/\mu$ can be realized from the diagram of a $321$-avoiding permutations.
+Conversely, every skew shape $\lambda/\mu$ can be realized from the diagram of a $321$-avoiding permutation $w$.
 In both cases, we have:

 where $\ts\ell = |\lambda/\mu|\ts $ and $\ts (r_1,\ldots,r_{\ell})\ts $ is a reduced word of~$w$. \end{thm}

 \begin{proof} The fact that diagrams of $321$-avoiding permutations yield skew shapes and its converse are explained in Section~\ref{sec:perms}.